(K,L)-eigenvectors in max-min algebra: Introduction

-Problem~\eqref{e:eig} has been studied in max-min algebra at least since~\cite{Gon-76,GM-78}.
-The approach taken in these works resembles that of max-plus algebra, where eigenspaces are characterized as particular subspaces of the column span of Kleene star.
+Problem~\eqref{e:eig} has been studied in max-min algebra at least since Gondran and Minoux~\cite{Gon-76,GM-78} and Sanchez~\cite{San-78}.
+The approach taken in~\cite{Gon-76,GM-78} resembles that of max-plus algebra, where eigenspaces are characterized as particular subspaces of the column span of Kleene star.
 There is also a number of works where a different approach is taken.
-The paper \cite{cechlarova1992} focuses on characterizing two particular eigenvectors (called lower and upper basic eigenvectors) in terms of the associated graph.
-The structure of the eigenspace of increasing max-min eigenvectors $x_1\leq x_2\leq\ldots\leq x_n$ in max-min algebra has been described in \cite{G-02}.
-Various types of max-min interval eigenvectors have been studied in \cite{GPT-14}.
+Sanchez~\cite{San-78,San-81} is focused on the largest eigenvector associated with the eigenvalue $1$ and suggests an algorithm that can be used to compute it in practice.
+In the same vein, Cechl\'arov\'a~\cite{cechlarova1992} describes lower and upper basic eigenvectors in terms of the associated graph.
+The structure of the eigenspace of increasing max-min eigenvectors $x_1\leq x_2\leq\ldots\leq x_n$ in max-min algebra is described by Gavalec \cite{G-02}, and various types of max-min interval eigenvectors have been studied in Gavalec et al.~\cite{GPT-14}.